webdiscus/pug-loader/README.md

    ```js
    const html = require('template.pug?pug-render&{"key":"value"}');
    ```
- - supports watching of changes in all dependencies
+ - supports for the watching of changes in all dependencies
  - all features have integration [tests](https://github.com/webdiscus/pug-loader/blob/master/test/index.test.js) processed through a webpack runner

 **Why use this particular pug loader instead of the original one?**